ixkael/ixkael.github.io/index.md

 **Office**: <a href="https://www.imperial.ac.uk/events-and-hospitality/venues/blackett-building/">1008, Blackett Building, South Kensington campus</a>.

-By appointment only, except for emergencies.
+By appointment only (email me), except for emergencies.

 **Prospective students & postdocs**: <a href="advice/applicants/"> information and projects.</a>